Ltamaren/great-goose-a5384/content/pages/index.md

             has_icon: true
             icon: arrow-right
             icon_position: right
-      - title: 'Create your '
+      - title: 'Define Your Identity '
         image: images/feature2.png
         image_alt: App users welcoming a new member
         content: "**\n**Hold lectures, seminars, debates, celebrations in your BRN.
 Bring the best minds of our generation today to lay the philosophical groundwork of tomorrow.\_\n\n"